bibanon/android-development-codex/E970-nexus-4-conversion.md

 * **[Found]** [AT&T LGOG Restore `.tot` in LGNPST](http://forum.xda-developers.com/showthread.php?t=1984545)
 * SDCard mod for MultiROM (create it)
 * Test results: what configuration is best, radios, instability, issues, etc. Check the XDA threads for info

+## Pages

+* [[E970 N4 Conversion Procedure]] - A quick procedure outline, due to the complexity and lack of documentation of this method.
+* [[E970 Conversion Fixes]] - These fixes need to be created and installed to make certain features work.
+* [[E970 Restore to Stock]] - If the conversion is causing you issues, you can always reflash stock AT&T firmware to transform it back to an LGOG.

 ### Procedure Outline